Buffalo Bills vs. New Orleans Saints NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Over/under insights

-- Buffalo has combined with its opponents to score more than 45 points in five of 10 games this season.
+- Buffalo and its opponents have gone over the current 44.5-point total in five of 10 games (50%) this season.

-- New Orleans' games have gone over 45 points in five of 10 chances this season.

-- Thursday's total is 9.6 points lower than the two team's combined 54.6 points per game average.

-- The 39.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 45 over/under in this contest.
+- The two teams combine to average 54.6 points per game, 10.1 more than the over/under in this contest.

+- These two squads combine to surrender 39.4 points per game, 5.1 fewer than this contest's over/under.

-- The 45 over/under in this game is 0.7 points higher than the 44.3 average total in Saints games this season.
+- The 44.5 over/under in this game is 0.2 points above the 44.3 average total in Saints games this season.

 Bills stats and trends

-- In Buffalo's 10 games this season, it has six wins against the spread.

-- The Bills are 4-4 ATS when favored by 6 points or more this season.
+- The Bills have been favored by 6.5 points or more seven times this season and are 4-3 ATS in those games.

-- Buffalo's games this year have gone over the total in five out of 10 opportunities (50%).

-- When Buffalo records more than 21.8 points, it is 6-1 against the spread and 6-1 overall.
+- Buffalo is 6-1 against the spread and 6-1 overall in games when it puts up more than 21.8 points.

-- In games that Buffalo amasses over 342.0 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Buffalo churns out over 342.0 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Bills have 14 giveaways this season, while the Saints have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Saints.